vc-bonn/Spline_PINN/readme.md

 conda install matplotlib statsmodels natsort tensorboard pyevtk
 pip install opencv-python
 ```

+Finally, ensure you have [git-lfs](https://git-lfs.github.com/) installed and enabled for your user account.

 ... and you're done :)
 The installation was tested on Ubuntu 18.04, but other operating systems should work as well.